-A total of 106 blasting certificates were issued in 2009.
+A total of 111 blasting certificates were issued in 2010.
+A total of seven blasting certificates were suspended in 2010.

 2.4.5 MINE RESCUE CERTIFICATIONS

 To qualify for mine rescue certification, mine employees must complete approved training and must pass written exams developed for various types of mining, as per Part 3 of the Health, Safety and Reclamation Code for Mines in British Columbia.